hcheung01/system_engineering-devops/0x07-networking_basics/README.md

 ---
 ## Description

-This project in the High Level Programming series is about:
+This project in the System engineering & DevOps ― Networking series is about:
 * OSI model concepts and fundamentals
 * LAN concepts, usage and geographical size
 * WAN concepts, usage and geographical size